radiantlogic-v8/documentation-new/documentation/hardening-guide/03-recommendations-for-securing-data-at-rest.md

 KMS.
 For details on using AWS KMS, see the RadiantOne System Administration Guide.

 For details on configuring attribute encryption, see the RadiantOne Namespace Configuration Guide.

-For details on deploying RadiantOne in FIPS-mode, to ensure all cryptographic operations are performed using a FIPS 140-2 certified module, see the RadiantOneFIPS_Mode Guide.

 ## Use Zipped and Encrypted LDIF Files